Configure and use telephony

 Message segments and delivery

-Okta supports sending SMS messages that use GSM and non-GSM character sets.
-However, the character set you use affects both the maximum number of characters you can use per message and how messages are broken down into segments and delivered.
-For example, if you send SMS messages using the standard GSM character set, the character limit for a single SMS message segment is 160 characters.
-If the SMS message is over 160 characters, the message is split into segments with a maximum of 153 characters.
+The character limit for a single SMS message segment is 160 characters for the standard GSM character set.
+Messages exceeding the limit are split into segments with a maximum of 153 characters each.
 The segments are sent individually and then assembled by the recipient endpoint.
 If your message consists of 161 characters, it's sent as two separate messages.
-The first with 153 characters and the second with 8 characters.
-It's counted as two 160-character messages.
+The first message contains 153 characters and the second contains 8 characters.
+As a results, it's counted as two 160-character messages.

 Validation for custom message templates